Images | Particulars | More about | Background and history

 Kavat - background and history

 Kayaks from Northern Kanada had some influence on the profile, but otherwise they were to narrow and tippy for my needs.
-A drawing, found in an old ad for an american timber supplier gave me the idea of creating room in the cockpit and still keep the deck low and unaffected by wind.
-From an old kayak by Phil Bolger I learned that a deck box could be made quite elegant.
+An old Swedish canoe, Bölja, by Gerhard Högborg 1909, gave me the idea of creating room in the cockpit and still keep the deck low and unaffected by wind.
+An old ad for an americam timber company and a kayak by Phil Bolger showed that a deck box could look OK.

 The prototype, 485 cm long och 59 cm wide, was built quick-and-dirty in the summer 1994 and was tested in different conditions at sea and in rivers.
 I was quite pleased with my first attempt – maneuvering was excellent and I felt surpricingly safe and snug even in rough seas.
 But still, soon I began thinking of the next version.
 Early spring this was finished on the drawing table – the same hull but longer and with less beam (520x57 cm).